The Austrian capital boasts 100+ museums.

 - Beware that most steaks are also deep-fried in a similar manner as the schnitzel.
 If you’re not a huge fan of eating your meat covered in batter and fried, you should perhaps order another scrumptious dish from the menu.

 - Raise a glass with a local wine.
 400+ vineyards within the limits of Vienna produce tantalizing wines.
-Most of them are consumed young.
+That’s the reason Vienna is known for being the Wine City.
+Most of the produced wines are consumed young.
 Among the most popular white sorts are Riesling, Chardonnay, and Pinot blanc.
 The reds are blended and locally called Gemischter Satz.

 - The best place to experience a traditional evening is at a typical Austrian tavern – Heuriger.
 That’s where the local winemakers serve their new wines.
 The Heurige boast a unique, cozy atmosphere.
 Join the crowd and enjoy young wine, simple food, and some Viennese folk music – the so-called Schrammelmusik.